patrickguima/NC-Drone-Simulator/README.md

 The test platform was built using the PyGame library.
-The scenario is a 50×50grid containing four UAVs modeled as robot-agents.
+The scenario is a 50×50 grid containing four UAVs modeled as robot-agents.
 We present four types of scenarios, one free of obstacles and other three containing different compositions of no-fly zones  (NFZ).
 The aerial robots cannavigate through the scenario, interact with each other, and avoid the NFZ.
 The starting position of the UAVs is at thelower-left corner of the scenario.

-## Scenario
+## Simulation Scenario
 <img src="Images/scenario.png" width="500" height="500">